voukatas/Commander/README.md

     - sessions, an interactive shell between the admin and the agent (like ssh)
     - obfuscation
     - Both Windows and Linux systems
+    - download/upload files functionality, currently only tested in linux systems. overall it is experimental
 - C
   - The C agent supports only the basic functionality for now, the control of tasks for the agents
   - Only for Linux systems